Dornat/polygon-gas-station-extension/README.md

 All the files that needed to run the extension are now in `dist` folder.

-Now got to any chromium based browser (Chromium, Google Chrome, Brave) and open Settings -> Extension.
+Now go to any chromium based browser (Chromium, Google Chrome, Brave) and open Settings -> Extensions.
 Now click `Load Unpacked` and choose the `dist` folder that was created after `yarn build`.
 *Developer mode maybe needed in order to load unpacked extension*.